-- 24. The primary aim of the council's investment strategy is to maintain the security and liquidity of its investments; yield or return on the investment will be a secondary consideration, subject to prudent security and liquidity.
+- 18. The primary aim of the council's investment strategy is to maintain the security and liquidity of its investments; yield or return on the investment will be a secondary consideration, subject to prudent security and liquidity.
 The council will ensure: - It has sufficient liquidity in its investments to cover cash flow.
-For this purpose it has set out parameters for determining the maximum periods for which funds may prudently be committed. - It maintains a policy covering the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security. - 25.
-The strategy aims to provide a high degree of flexibility to take appropriate lending decisions, with a view to producing a portfolio with an even spread of maturity periods as and when institutional security and market confidence returns.
-This aim is to provide a more even and predictable investment return in the medium term.

-26. The council's Head of Finance will ensure a counterparty list (a list of named institutions) is maintained in compliance with the recommended credit rating criteria (table 5) and will revise the criteria and submit any changes to the credit rating criteria to council for approval as necessary.
+For this purpose it has set out parameters for determining the maximum periods for which funds may prudently be committed. - It maintains a policy covering the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security. - 19.
+The strategy aims to provide a high degree of flexibility to take appropriate lending decisions, with a view to producing a portfolio with an even spread of maturity periods.
+This aim is to provide a more even and predictable investment return in the medium term. - 20.
+The council's Head of Finance will ensure a counterparty list (a list of named institutions) is maintained in compliance with the recommended credit rating criteria (table 5) and will revise the criteria and submit any changes to the credit rating criteria to council for approval as necessary.